 In connection with our entry into the Purchase Agreement, as described below, in February 2019, we further amended the Credit Agreement to permit our issuance and sale of the 2026 Convertible Notes in March 2019.
 The February amendment added, among other provisions, a negative covenant restricting us from paying the holders of the 2026 Convertible Notes ahead in priority to the senior lenders, for so long as indebtedness remains outstanding under the Credit Facility, and a cross-default provision to establish that an event of default under the Purchase Agreement also constituted an event of default under the Credit Agreement.
-In August 2019, we entered into the Second Amendment to the Credit Agreement to further amended the Credit Agreement to remove restrictions on us to maintain a minimum of \$5.0 million of cash on hand as a financial covenant.
+In August 2019, we entered into the Second Amendment to the Credit Agreement to remove restrictions on us to maintain a minimum of \$5.0 million of cash on hand as a financial covenant.

-We have in-licensed a significant portion of our intellectual property from Incept, an intellectual property holding company, under an amended and restated license agreement, or the License Agreement, that we entered into with Incept in January 2012, which was most recently amended in September 2018.
-We are obligated to pay Incept a royalty equal to a lowsingle-digit percentage of net sales made by us or our affiliates of any products, devices, materials, or components thereof, or the Licensed Products, including or covered by Original IP (as defined in the License Agreement), excluding the Shape-Changing IP (as defined in the License Agreement), in the Ophthalmic Field of Use (as defined in the License Agreement).
-We are obligated to pay Incept a royalty equal to a mid-single-digit percentage of net sales made by us or our affiliates of any Licensed Products including or covered by Original IP, excluding the Shape-Changing IP, in the Additional Field of Use (as defined in the License Agreement).
-We are obligated to pay Incept a royalty equal to a low-single-digit percentage of net sales made by us or our affiliates of any Licensed Products including or covered by Incept IP (as defined in the License Agreement) or Joint IP (as defined in the License Agreement) in the field of drug delivery.
+We have in-licensed a significant portion of our intellectual property from Incept, an intellectual property holding company, under an amended and restated license agreement, or the Original Agreement, that we entered into with Incept in January 2012.
+We amended and restated the Original Agreement most recently in September 2018.
+Under the amended and restated agreement, or the Incept License Agreement, we are obligated to pay Incept a royalty equal to a low-singledigit percentage of net sales made by us or our affiliates of any products, devices, materials, or components thereof, or the Licensed Products, including or covered by Original IP (as defined in the Incept License Agreement), excluding the Shape-Changing IP (as defined in the Incept License Agreement), in the Ophthalmic Field of Use (as defined in the Incept License Agreement).
+We are obligated to pay Incept a royalty equal to a mid-single-digit percentage of net sales made by us or our affiliates of any Licensed Products including or covered by Original IP, excluding the Shape-Changing IP, in the Additional Field of Use (as defined in the Incept License Agreement).
+We are obligated to pay Incept a royalty equal to a low-single-digit percentage of net sales made by us or our affiliates of any Licensed Products including or covered by Incept IP (as defined in the Incept License Agreement) or Joint IP (as defined in the License Agreement) in the field of drug delivery.
 Any sublicensee of ours also will be obligated to pay Incept a royalty on net sales of Licensed Products made by it and will be bound by the terms of the agreement to the same extent as we are.
 We are obligated to reimburse Incept for our share of the reasonable fees and costs incurred by Incept in connection with the prosecution of the patent applications licensed to us under the agreement.
 Our share of these fees and costs is equal to the total amount of such fees and costs divided by the total number of Incept's exclusive licensees of the patent application.
 We have not included in the table above any payments to Incept under this license agreement as the amount, timing and likelihood of such payments are not known.